In this post

 4. GTranslate

-The way GTranslate works is quite unique.
+The way GTranslate works is unique.
 Basically, all translations happen on the fly.
 This means that whenever a visitor requests a different language version of one of your pages, GTranslate takes your content and quickly puts it through Google Translate.
 This only takes a fraction of a second.
 When the translation is ready, it gets replaced automatically via JavaScript, and your visitor can see it.

 The free version of GTranslate doesn’t store those translations anywhere.
 Again, this all happens on the fly each time a new visitor requests a different language version.
 It also means that the search engines do not index the translations.